 No one wants their family to experience hardship in paying their burial expenses.
 This may be one reason why you’d consider adding a small supplemental life insurance policy — just for an amount that would cover those final expenses.
 Or, even if you already have an employer-sponsored life insurance policy, maybe its face value is a little too low for comfort, when compared to your family’s needs.
 Additionally, some people purchase life insurance protection when an existing insurance term policy is ending or has already expired.

 Life insurance can help make your family’s future more secure

 Regardless of your age or circumstances, purchasing a new or supplemental life insurance policy can provide your family with a measure of financial protection to help:

-Life insurance can be affordable and easy to find
+Life insurance can be easy to find

 If you’ve thought of life insurance as an extra monthly expense that you can’t afford to add, maybe it’s time to reconsider.
 Remember that the entire face value of a life insurance policy can pay out to your beneficiaries, generally tax-free.

 Why buy life insurance

 Dennis, a 60-year-old retired construction worker, illustrates one example of a typical reason to purchase life insurance.
 Recently divorced and remarried, he didn’t renew his term life policy when it ended, because his children were self-supporting.
 But Dennis and his new wife, Joan, just bought a small townhome together.
 So, to help Joan pay the mortgage if he passes away first, Dennis quickly and easily purchased a whole life insurance policy that will pay $50,000 to Joan when he dies.
 He chose a life insurance policy with no medical exam and didn’t even have to give a blood sample.